zh30/native-translate/README.md

 - Slow first run: model download happens once per capability; subsequent usage reuses cached models
 - Hover translate not firing: set the desired modifier in the popup (Alt/Control/Shift) and ensure you’re hovering a sizable text block
 - Triple‑space input translation not firing: only triggers in text inputs/textarea/contenteditable when not composing with an IME; press space three times at the caret end
+- Side panel shows “Translator API unavailable”: the panel will automatically fall back to the content script path when possible; ensure the active tab allows script injection and try again

 ## Roadmap